SculptedNYX/-Book-Nook-Simulation/README.md

 | 4 | 0.1 | 6 | 0.1 |
 | 5 | 0.1 |   |     |

-# Inputs: Implement interarrival and ordering time in two ways:
+# Implement interarrival and ordering time in two ways:
 1. Using exact numbers
 2. Randomly generated numbers using a random number generator (based on the given probability distributions).